nnniv/konduit-rag-crawller/README.md

-Here is the updated README with the detailed models section included:

----

-# RAG Crawl-Index-QA Assessment
+# RAG Crawller

 This project implements a Retrieval-Augmented Generation (RAG) system that, starting from a given website URL, crawls all accessible pages within the domain, indexes their textual content, and provides an API to answer questions based strictly on the crawled data with citations to original source URLs.
 The goal is to demonstrate practical skills in web crawling, text indexing, retrieval, grounded QA, and engineering clarity.

-## Feature
+## Features

 - Polite, domain-limited web crawler respecting `robots.txt` to fetch HTML content (up to a configurable page limit).
 - Content extraction with boilerplate removal and text cleaning.
 - Text chunking and embedding with open-source embedding models for vector similarity search.
 - Vector index storage using Chroma for efficient retrieval.
-- FastAPI HTTP API exposig endpoints to crawl, index, and ask questions with citations and timing info.
+- FastAPI HTTP API exposing endpoints to crawl, index, and ask questions with citations and timing info.
 - Robust grounding: answers are provided only if supported by retrieved context with explicit refusals otherwise.
 - Logging and basic observability of retrieval and generation latencies.